arnean/PerfPan/README.md

 PerfPan is an Avisynth plugin to stabilize scanned film using perforation as a reference.

 It't goal is to remove the bouncing of the frames that is caused by the damaged sprocket holes of the film or by the scanning machines that do not have a good film transport.
 PerfPan will stabilize the film **globally** - all frames will be aligned with the single reference frame.
 This is very different from other stabilizers that will stabilize locally, relative to surrounding frames.
 Globally stabilized clip can be cropped with minimal waste - you will retain maximum image area without exposing borders in any frames.

+Here is an example clip: https://home.cyber.ee/~arne/stable-flowers.mp4 Upper part is stabilized and lower part is an original.

 Perfect input to PerfPan is a sequence of images scanned using Wolverine/Hawkeye scanner.